KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/HomIntManualAnn.md

     tag: originalCategory
     value: homint::annotation
-description: 'An association that represents a manual annotation based on homology interaction.
+description: 'An association that represents a manual annotation based on homology and interaction.

   '
-title: Manual Annotation about Homology Interaction
+title: Manual Annotation via homology and interaction
 notes:
 - 'original category no: 5.1'
 from_schema: https://knetminer.com/terms/motifs/motif-categories/schema